PeppeL-G/course-material/src/courses/android-development/laboratory-work.md

 </Figure>

 Add some kind of validation so the user can't add bad ToDo items, such as a ToDo item with a too short/long title/content.
-Display descriptive error messages if something is invalid.
+Display descriptive error messages to the user if something is invalid, e.g. change the text in a [TextView](https://developer.android.com/reference/android/widget/TextView).

 ::: tip Listen for user typing
 If you want to listen for when the user types something in an `EditText` you can use a [TextWatcher](https://developer.android.com/reference/android/text/TextWatcher).
 This way you can validate the input as the user types it (i.e. give immediate feedback), and, for example, disable the SAVE button when the input is invalid, and enable it when the input is valid.